kboy-silvergym/Kinniku.kt-iOS/README.md

 # KinnikuSwift

-This is app for event named "筋肉.swift" in Japan.
+This is an iOS app for event named "筋肉.swift" in Japan.

 # About

 ## Architecture

+MVP lilke.

 ## Library

+* Firebase Cloud Firestore
+* TwitterKit
+* Unbox
+* ...